execaman/Radio/README.md

 - If you're familiar with ts, go for it, simple js in esm is available otherwise.

 - If you have your own streaming source(s) and don't want ilovemusic channels, simply set `ilovemusic` in config to false.

+- You can add id of roles in config to restrict stream-switch access to admins/mods only.